SnowyMouse/invader/README.md

 | `--retail,-R`      | Build a retail/demo resource map.                                  |

 ## Frequently Asked Questions
-These are a selection of questions that I've received over the course of Invader's development.
+These are a selection of questions that have been asked over the course of Invader's development.

 - [What operating systems are supported?](#what-operating-systems-are-supported)
 - [How can I contribute?](#how-can-i-contribute)